aayushraman/Long-Gene-Analysis-Part-I/README.md

 -- The entire workspace including scripts/processed datasets to reproduce all the results/plots used in this manuscript is available on [zenodo](https://doi.org/10.5281/zenodo.1226607).

 -- Manuscript: AT Raman*, AE Pohodich*, YW Wan, HK Yalamanchili, HY Zoghbi, Z Liu.
 Apparent bias towards long gene misregulation in MeCP2 syndromes disappears after controlling for baseline variations. [**Nature Communications** (2018)]((https://www.nature.com/articles/s41467-018-05627-1)) (PMID: 30104565)

+The following repo consists of only R scripts.
+Please download the dat/dat-infofiles/results directories from the zenodo workspace to reporduce the plots.
+Please contact me directly at aayushraman09@gmail if you have any questions/comments regarding the "overlap plots".
+We are currently working on the R package.